dilan-dio4/Keagate/README.md

 ## Usage

-Snow requires some configuration, all done through the `.env` file in the root of the directory.
+Snow requires some configuration.
+Create a file called `.env` in the project root to edit of the parameters below.
+Use the provided `.env.default` file as a reference (your `.env` will override these).

 | Key                              | Description                    | Required | Default |
 |----------------------------------|----------------------------|----------------------------------|--|